AleksandrHovhannisyan/fluid-type-scale-calculator/README.md

 ### Features

 - Fully customizable parameters for everything:
-  - Baseline min font size, screen width, type scale
-  - Baseline max font size, screen width, type scale
+  - Baseline min/max font size, screen width, type scale.
-  - All of your modular steps
+  - The names of the steps in your type scale.
-  - Custom naming convention for CSS variables
-  - Rounding behavior
+  - The prefix to use for the variable names.
+  - The max number of decimal places in the output.
-  - Whether to show output in rems or pixels
+  - Whether to show output in rems or pixels.
 - Output CSS variables for fluid font sizing.
 - Live preview table.
 Pick a font and enter some sample text to fine-tune the results.
-- URL sharing.
+- Link sharing.

-### API: URL Sharing
+### Link Sharing

+> **Note**: This is NOT a developer API.

 The `/calculate` route accepts the following query parameters and types.
 All parameters are optional.
 If a parameter is not specified, it will fall back to the default for that value (this applies to all parameters except `useRems`; see table below).
 If a parameter is invalid, you will be shown an appropriate error message.